We Are the Moral Resurrection!

 July 25 @ 4pm CT – Joint worship service at Community of Faith Church in Houston, TX with Greenleaf Christian Church and Friendship-West Baptist Church.

-July 31 – March begins at 9am CT to the State Capitol for a mass rally at 10am CT
+9am CT – March begins to the State Capitol

 In the spirit of the Selma-to-Montgomery March of 1965, we are marching to send a message to Washington, D.C.: We demand the U.S. Senate and the White House act now to stop the attacks on our democracy.
 We want all of our rights, and we want them now!
 We must resist the extremist and monied powers that want to deny, abridge, and undermine all of our votes.
 The fight for voting rights and economic justice are one in the same.
 Join us for this historic march in Texas!